lihaoyi/XMLite/readme.md

     *Cattle* (colloquially cows) are the most common type of a[href=http://en.wikipedia.org/wiki/Domestication]{domesticated}
     large a[href=http://en.wikipedia.org/wiki/Ungulates]{ungulates}.
 They are a
-    prominent modern member of the subfamily em{Bovinae}.
+    prominent modern member of the subfamily _Bovinae_.

     div[class=box]..